The problem with websites…

 Our client sat in on the sessions so they could hear the customer input first hand.
 We were thrilled.
 We started with the home page.
 The customer(s) did not know what most of the listings on the home page meant.
 Not only that, they did not care.
 Then we moved into the products they were using.
 There was a ton of copy on the page and several columns, colors, clickable areas and more.
 Again, our client insisted the customer understood and used everything on the page.

 The real answer was their customer had no clue what the left hand column contained much less how they should use it.
 They also did not understand what the entire right column was for or for whom.
 They only used a few items in the middle of the page.
 Then we navigated… right into oblivion.
 We were there to explain it to them and they still did not get it.
 Nor did they want to understand it.
-They just wanted to do their job, using this buy proxy software as quickly and as easily as possible.

 With this information we eventually used the customer input to simplify the site, unify the products and create one user interface to enhance their customer experience.
 We also developed a UI/UX guide so going forward the client would have standards for their programmers that would maintain the consistency we developed.
 It was not a quick process.
 From start to finish, it took a year, but now they have basics to move forward with that will create continuity for their brand on-line–and enhance their customer’s user experience.